Noise-Agnostic Quantum Error Mitigation with Data Augmented Neural Models: Results

 where $i$, $j$ denote the indices of vertices, $(i, j)$ represents the edge connecting vertex $i$ and vertex $j$, and $E$ is the set containing all edges of the graph.
 If vertex $i$ belongs to subset $A$, then $z_j = 1$, otherwise $z_j = 0$.
 We provide an instance of $G$ with 6 vertices in Figure.~\ref{fig:qaoa}a.
 The corresponding Hamiltonian of this problem in QAOA can be described by the following:

 where $Z$ is Pauli-Z operator.
 The circuit for QAOA, shown in Figure~\ref{fig:qaoa}b, typically comprises two sets of parameterized quantum gates, alternating between a mixing operator $H_B = \sum_{n=1}^N \sigma^x_n$ and the problem-specific cost operator $H_C$.
+In the Noise-awareness phase, to generate fiducial process, after replacing all single-qubit gates with identity gates, the CNOT gates automatically cancel each other.
+In this case, the fiducial process is trivially identity ideally, i.e., $\mathcal N_0(\mathcal F) = I$.
+Again, we execute the fiducial process on noisy quantum devices with different noise parameters to acquire noisy bitstring distributions.
+Besides, we sample input states $|\psi\rangle$ in computational basis to obtain labels for training.
 In Figure~\ref{fig:qaoa}c, we present the mitigated results concerning the output state of a trained QAOA circuit applied to the graph depicted in Figure~\ref{fig:qaoa}a.
 Here, we consider the depolarizing noise model and it can be described by

 where $P_i$ are the $4^N-1$ Pauli gates excluding the identity gate.
 It's evident that the mitigated frequency of measurement results closely approximates the ideal scenario, signifying that we can obtain more reliable solutions to the original Max-Cut problem through our DAEM model.
 It's worth noting that both ZNE and CDR are designed specifically for mitigating errors in expectation values, and they cannot be applied directly to the probability distribution of measurement results, in contrast to our proposed DAEM.